CMPUT301F22T15-Project-Team/Foodverse/README.md

 ## Shopping List
 From the ingredient storage and the meal plan, the app will compile a list of ingredients that need to be purchased.
-From there, users can mark ingredients as picked-up as they aquire them.
+From there, users can mark ingredients as picked-up as they acquire them.